We meet at the Citadel, Gillygate, York, YO31 7EA

 What will Sunday meetings look like?

-From Sunday 23rd May, we will be meeting for one hour between 10 and 11am at the citadel.
-Please make sure you (and everyone over 11 within your household/bubble) wears a mask.
+From May 23rd, we will be meeting for one hour between 10:00 and 11:00 at the Citadel.
+Please make sure everyone over 11 within your household/bubble wears a mask.
 We will be using both the upstairs and the downstairs to comply with social-distancing measures.

 Do I need to book?